Cedar Grove-Belgium High School

 Cedar Grove-Belgium High School is a public high school located in Cedar Grove, Wisconsin, United States.
 It serves grades 9-12 and is part of the Cedar Grove-Belgium School District.
 Cedar Grove-Belgium High School has 322 students.

 Athletics

 Cedar Grove-Belgium High School participates in athletics as a member of the Big East Conference.
 Their athletic teams are known as the Rockets.
 The Rockets went to the State Division 5 Football Championship in 2008 and in their 2016 season, and lost 38-35.
+In the 2025-2026 Wrestling season, the Rockets placed 2nd at the Team State Wrestling Tournament losing to Aquinas High School of La Crosse.
+In the 2026 Baseball season, the Rockets place first at state.